-Geriatric Care Management services generally are not reimbursable by Medicare or private health insurance.
+Geriatric Care Management services usually charge a fee and generally these fees are not reimbursable by Medicare or private health insurance.
 Some private long-term care insurance, may cover this service.

 Home care encompasses a broad range of services geared to an individual’s particular needs.
 The goal of any home care plan is to provide to the patient and family the support and care necessary to enable the client to stay in the community.

 Home care begins with an objective assessment of the client’s present situation, including health status, environment, sources of assistance, and financial resources.
 A plan of care is developed by the home care assessment staff (nurse and/or case manager or social worker) in consultation with the client, informal caregivers, family and the physician.
 The care plan is goal oriented: designed to maximize a client’s strengths and to maintain independence.

 Today’s home care clients can be helped by a great variety of services.
 A continuum of care ranging from custodial to highly skilled and technical, from short term to chronic, can be provided to clients of all ages.
 Clients often move within the continuum, based on their needs at any given time.

 In Dutchess County, services are available from a variety of sources:

 Each of these sources has been fully described under its appropriate heading in this directory.

 Payment for home care services varies depending on the particular service(s) and the client’s health care insurance coverage.